 Obtain licensure to practice pharmacy in the state of California before October 1

-Miranda Wong received her Bachelor of Science in Neurobiology, Physiology, and Behavior from the University of California, Davis and Doctor of Pharmacy degree from the University of Southern California.
-She then completed her PGY-1 pharmacy practice residency at University of California, San Francisco.
-Her professional interests include anything critical care related, but especially the medical and cardiac intensive care units and emergency department.
+Megan received her Bachelor of Science in Biochemistry from Westmont College and Doctor of Pharmacy degree from the University of Colorado Skaggs School of Pharmacy.
+She then completed her acute care PGY-1 pharmacy practice residency at Centura Health St. Anthony Hospital in Lakewood, Colorado.
+Her professional interests include anything critical care related, particularly MICU, transplant, and emergency medicine.
 In her free time, Megan enjoys traveling, baking, playing with her dog, and any activity that will get her outside.